roccons/HW-Blank-Bootstrap-Theme/readme.md

-# HW Blank Bootstrap 4 Wordpress Theme
+# HW Blank Bootstrap 5 Wordpress Starter Theme

-This is a Starter theme for WordPress, using Bootstrap 4 and Sass, compiled with Laravel Mix.
+This is a Starter theme for WordPress, using Bootstrap 5 and Sass, compiled with Laravel Mix.
 Its only purpose is to have a **fast and clean start** on the theme and website development without any default styling.
 Contributions are welcome!

 ### Main features
 * Bootstrap three-level reponsive menu ready to be used (TO-DO: restore selectors and multilevel behaviour).